wp-plugins/bepro-listings/readme.txt

 	* Product Catalogue - List them yourself or allow members to list products and/or services e.g.
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish
-	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server with our videos addon.
+	* Video Portfolio - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server with our videos addon.
+	* Photo Galleries - Feature images in search results and allow users to navigate your gallery listings
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback) with our audio addon
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website with our documents addon
 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.